getty-zig/getty.so/pages/guide/interfaces.md

 ## How Do I Use a Getty Interface Implementation?

-To use a value of `OppositeSerializer` as an implementation of `BoolSerializer`:
+To use a value of, say `OppositeSerializer`, as an implementation of `BoolSerializer`:

 {% label Zig code %}
 {% highlight zig %}